Rocky Road

 Posts may contain affiliate links.
 Please see our Privacy Policy.

-As the end of 2020 approaches, I think we can all agree it’s been one heck of year.
-With that in mind, lets get a traybake that throws caution to the wind and ticks every possible box of sweetness you can imagine.
-Ladies and gentlemen, please welcome Rocky Road!
+With that in mind, it was time for a traybake which threw caution to the wind and ticked every possible box of sweetness you can imagine.

-Not to mention the addition of Golden Syrup and sugar.
-I don’t know about you but sugar has been an essential in me getting through this whirlwind of a year.
+Not to mention the addition of golden syrup and sugar.
+I don’t know about you. but sugar has always been an essential in me getting me through any tough times.

 Rocky Road is undoubtedly sweet but it is also a very versatile recipe.
-In fact, once upon a time it wasn’t a big favourite of mine (firmly is now though!), purely because I didn’t like the Rocky Roads I have tried.
-The great thing about this recipe is that you can adapt it to suit your taste.
+In fact, once upon a time it wasn’t a big favourite of mine (it firmly is now though!), purely because I didn’t like the Rocky Roads I have tried.
+However, the great thing about this recipe is that you can adapt it to suit your own taste.

 In fact, Rocky Road was first created as a way to use up ingredients that were past their best, so you can add in whatever you have in the cupboards (within reason) or whatever else you think belongs in there.